smiirl/smiirl-custom-samples/samples/php/twitch/README.md

   composer install
   ```
 - Create your Twitch app and get its `Client ID` and `Client Secret`: https://dev.twitch.tv/console/apps/.
-- Get the `Account Id` that you want to display, for instance with https://www.streamweasels.com/tools/convert-twitch-username-to-user-id/
+- Get the `Account Id` that you want to display.
+You can easily get it with a tool like: https://www.streamweasels.com/tools/convert-twitch-username-to-user-id/
 - Complete your `twitch.php` with previous values, and expose it under your own url "http://twitchcounter.mybusiness.com/twitch.php".
 - In https://my.smiirl.com:
     - Go to the Settings of your counter